 Our trip was supposed to start in the early hours of the day.
 By 8 am we were ready to drive to Langebaan, the Kitesurfing paradise of the east coast Southafrika’s.
 I had been in this country for almost a week and now the adventure was about to begin.

-The OGC (Opium Gentleman Club) pack already had arrived at our camp lead Jojo.
-Consisting of South African friends, Lord Stitch from LA, his Lady JrueStitch from Austin Texas, Jack from New York and our friend Christine for the Netherlands.
+The OGC (Opium Gentleman Club) pack already had arrived at our camp lead’s place.
+Her name is Jojo.
+Consisting of South African friends, Lord Stitch from LA, his friend JrueStitch from Austin Texas, Jack from New York, and our friend Christine for the Netherlands.
 A total of ten people in the team.
 A pretty international bunch.
-Excitement spread while meeting all this new and lovely people.
+Excitement spread while meeting all these new and lovely people.

-We stopped in Ceres (the Rino of AfrikaBurn) what would be the last stop in civilisation for the next 10 days.
+We stopped in Ceres (the Rino of AfrikaBurn) what would be the last stop in civilization for the next 10 days.
 The rain got really heavy.
-You could barely walk on the sidewalk since these cities lack a sewerage like in good old Germany.
+You could barely walk on the sidewalk since these cities lack sewerage unlike in good old Germany.
 Literally, you were flushed away.

 But the hardest step was still to come.
-What stand between us and the playa of Tankwa Town was the infamous R355.
+What stood between us and the playa of Tankwa Town was the infamous R355.
 A dusty desert road cobbled with ‘Crocodile Teeth’, which would bring down even the most experienced Burner.
-‘Crocodile Teeth’ is an African expression for those spiky and ultra tough little rocks, that heated up in the hot desert sun will fuck up even 4×4 tires.
+‘Crocodile Teeth’ is an African expression for those spiky and ultra-tough little rocks, that heated up in the hot desert sun will fuck up even 4×4 tires.

 The simple trick is to drive constantly about 60mph, so you will ‘float’ on top.
 Hell yes, we floated like a charm.
-Directly it an oasis called Tankwa Padstal.
+Directly towards an oasis called Tankwa Padstal.

 It feels like a desert gas station for hippies without gas, but all the other fancy gear you need soonish … so we did some shopping and fueled ourselves with moonshine.
 A little pretaste of the playa and a final motivational boost.

-The heavy rainwater formed a streamed and nearly took our tents with them.
-We had to act fast and and dig a drainage.
+The heavy rainwater formed a stream and nearly took away our tents with them.
+We had to act fast and dig a drainage.
 Everybody was curious about what would happen next.
-In the meantime it started raining into the Opium tent.
-Luckily the piano has not been take to the playa yet it would have been ruined.
+In the meantime, it started raining into the Opium tent.
+Luckily the piano has not been taken to the playa yet it would have been ruined.

-The complete equipment and decorations of the OGC camp was still in a ship container in a near by barn.
+The complete equipment and decorations of the OGC camp were still in a shipping container in a nearby barn.
 Driving distance: one hour.
 We had to hurry up.
 More sandstorms were predicted for the afternoon.
-We drove in convoy, this time 3 jeeps and one trailer.
+We drove in a convoy, this time three jeeps and one trailer.

-We had to stop unloading early due to the sandstorm but we couldn’t have taken it all with us in one go anyway.
+We had to stop unloading early due to the sandstorm but anyway we couldn’t have taken it all with us in one go.

 This gallery is for you, mail me which you want in HiRes.